1. Improve humidity for plants

 5. Better air quality during winter

-The reason why we should even consider buying a humidifier is that we need to breathe in clean air.
+The reason why we should even consider buying a humidifier is that we need to breathe clean air.
 That’s it.

 This is important for us, especially for asthmatic patients, although you must be aware of the effect of high humidity.
 High humidity = Filthier and drier air.